-In February of 2012 my wife Michele and I attended the annual Darwin Day Celebration hosted by Reno Skeptics and Reno Freethinkers along with our then 5 year old son Aidan.
+In February my wife Michele and I attended the annual Darwin Day Celebration hosted by Reno Skeptics and Reno Freethinkers along with our then 5 year old son Aidan.
 Aidan, who is absolutely crazy about dinosaurs and fossils, won a door prize of a dinosaur bones excavation kit (where you put plastic dinosaur bone replicas into plaster, let them harden, then dig them out).

 The kit generated quite a bit of excitement at our house, and was all Aidan could think or talk about over the several evenings that it took him to dig the bones out.
 He was so enthused, in fact, that we decided that a fossil themed family adventure was in order a few weeks later; visiting some of the many sites my own father took me to growing up in Nevada.

 We selected as our main objective Berlin-Ichthyosaur State Park in central Nevada, about an hour south of the Loneliest Road.
 Aidan has always loved Ichthyosaurs, interestingly enough even before he knew they were our state fossil.
 I called the park ahead of time to see if it was open, and spoke with Robin, the resident Park Ranger.
 Even though normal season hours were not in effect yet, he encouraged us to come out anyway and we made arrangements with him to do so.

 On the way out we stopped at Middlegate Station for an early lunch, surrounded by historic early Nevada regalia and a group of Harley riders who were much friendlier than their appearance might have you believe.

 From there it was on to Berlin-Ichthyosaur State Park (the fossils are just outside of the very well preserved ghost town of Berlin, and the state park encompasses both of them).